 Within their community, everything stretches back to their ancestors.
 There is no waterway from which they don’t claim descent; as for Māori, water is an ancestor.
 As the government, scientists and farmers disagree over river management, Dr Tau says it’s time to let Māori take the lead.

 The problem lies in the water quality.
-If we’re not aware of the changing water quality levels, how can we improve the waters?
+How can we improve the waters if we’re not aware of the changing water quality levels?

 The pollution and degradation of our water quality are about the future children and grandchildren.
 We’re leaving them such huge astronomical issues – not only with freshwater but with the climate too.